sergeiown/Winget_Upgrade/readme.md

 ## Attached files

-- `index.js`: The main program file.
+- `main.js`: The main program file.
-- `wingetCheck.js`: Module for checking the presence of Winget.
-- `executionAndLog.js`: Module for executing commands and logging events.
+- `utils.js`: Module for executing commands and logging events.
 - `settings.js`: A module that contains the necessary settings for executing commands and logging events.

 ## License